MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     CREATE SCHEMA rls;
     GO

-    --Create the security predicate defined as an inline table-valued function.
+    /*Create the security predicate defined as an inline table-valued function.
     A predicate evalutes to true (1) or false (0).
-This security predicate returns 1, meaning a row is accessible, when a row in the SalesRep column is the same as the user executing the query.
+This security predicate returns 1, meaning a row is accessible, when a row in the SalesRep column is the same as the user executing the query.*/

     --Create a function to evaluate who is querying the table CREATE FUNCTION rls.fn_securitypredicate(@SalesRep AS VARCHAR(60))